iExecBlockchainComputing/documentation/for-developers/confidential-computing/app-developer-secret.md

 ```bash
 iexec app push-secret
 ```
-In this example, the app developer secret must be strictly set under the following format `a;b;c;d`.
+In this example, the app developer's secret must be strictly defined in the following format `a;b;c;d`.

-For example set your secret with `1;1;1;1` for a,b,c,d coeficients.
+For example set your secret to `1;1;1;1` for coeficients a,b,c,d.

 {% hint style="warning" %}

-For Secret Management Service security reasons, the app secret cannot be updated, use with cautious.
+For Secret Management Service security reasons, the app secret cannot be updated.
+Use with caution.
 {% endhint %}

 ### Check the secret exists in the SMS